 - Mumble (VoIP)

-- Beats - Metric, Heart, and File (Performance and health metrics)
+- Beats (security auditing, network flows, and performance and health metrics)

 - Kibana (Data visualization)